KxSystems/docs/docs/architecture/uq.md

 The publisher generates some random data and publishes it periodically on a timer.

-The subscriber will receive data from the publisher and output it to the screen.
+The subscriber receives data from the publisher and is displayed on the screen.
 You can modify the subscription request and the `upd` function of the subscriber as required.
 You can run multiple subscribers at once.